 He provides advice across the full ‘superannuation lifecycle’ – how to get money into super, where and how you can invest, and how to access your savings in the most tax-effective manner in retirement and on death.

 Andrew has experienced the capital raising process firsthand.
 Not just as an adviser, but also as an active participant.
 In 2004 he took a significant stake in a medical device company, raised capital from an established venture capital fund (2006), and then remained as a director during the company’s listing on the Australian Stock Exchange (2008).

 Andrew also has firsthand experience navigating the opaque regime around establishing and then raising capital for investment funds.
 He was a founding director of a small ASIC licensed and regulated financial group (EA Financial), as well as a key-person on an ASIC licensed Responsible Entity (EA Financial Limited).

-Andrew has drafted scheme documents for a number of small and medium sized specialist excluded funds, as well as a number of larger MIS regulated funds.
+Andrew has drafted scheme documents for many small and medium-sized specialist excluded funds, as well as several larger MIS regulated funds.
 He can provide advice as to the raising and pooling of money in an unregulated manner, as well as assisting with the preparation of regulated Product Disclosure Statements and Prospectus.

 Property and development

 Property is often seen as a ‘store of wealth’, but it can also provide a vehicle for wealth generation through active development and management.